uccser/cs-unplugged/csunplugged/topics/content/en/kidbots/unit-plan/lessons/sending-a-rocket-to-mars.md

 {image file-path="img/topics/kidbots-rocket-1.png" alt="8 x 8 grid with a rocket ship at position (1,5) and Mars at position (4,3).
 Positions are counted from the top left corner."}

-Teacher: "I’m going to be the programmer, but I’m going to need your help."
-"We are  programming "the Bot", not just remote controlling it, because ALL the instructions are written before the Bot can follow those instructions.
+Teacher: "I’m going to be the programmer, but I’m going to need your help.
+We are programming the Bot, not just remote controlling it, because ALL the instructions are written before the Bot can follow those instructions."

+"It’s our job to write down clear instructions for the Bot, who is going to be (say the person’s name).
+(Student's name) will be the Tester and is going to give the instructions to the Bot.
+The Tester will be on the lookout for bugs."

+"First of all we need to decide, what programming language are we are going to use for this?
+I’ve chosen arrows to represent move forward, turn left and turn right."

 "Debugging is fun because you get a chance to change your program after it’s finished when you notice it’s not working how you thought it should."

-"It’s my job to write down clear instructions for the Bot, who is going to be (say the person’s name) and "The Tester" (who is...) is going to give the instructions to the Bot and be on the lookout for bugs."

 "First of all I need to decide, what programming language are we are going to use for this?
 I’ve chosen arrows to represent move forward, turn left and turn right."